CodeLouisville/Old-FrontEndWebDev-ClassProject/README.md

 ##Complete the Newsletter Section

-1. Find the Newsletter section of the site in index.html.
+1. Find the Email section of the site in index.html.
-2. Similar to the welcome section, add a wrapper div with the class `wrap`
+2. Similar to the welcome section, add a wrapper div with the class `wrap`.
+3. Add a subheading of "Join Louie's List today, and get a free slice!".
+4. Add a form with a lable of "Email", an email input, and a "Join Now" submit button.
+5. Add a paragraph with the class "small-txt" below the input/button.
+Style this paragraph so that it has a font-size of 80%;

+##Fix Clearing Issues with Floats

+The col class assings a `property: value` of `float: left` to the elements it's applied to.
+In order to give our containing `wrap` element height, we must clear these floats.
+Our grid system has a `section` class and a `group` class that can clear our floats.
+Wrap the col elements in a new div with these two classes to fix our floating issue.